freesewing/freesewing/markdown/org/docs/patterns/holmes/instructions/en.md

 <Note>

 The lengths above are recommendations so feel free to go as long or as short as you like with the ties.
-If you prefer you can make your custom ties with fabric, you can find how to do so in [the Holmes cutting instrations](https://freesewing.org/docs/patterns/holmes/cutting/).
+If you prefer you can make your custom ties with fabric, [see Holmes cutting](https://freesewing.org/docs/patterns/holmes/cutting/) for more info.

 </Note>